Northrop XP-79

-The Northrop XP-79, USAAF project number MX-365, was rocket and jet-powered flying wing fighter aircraft, designed by Northrop.
-The pilot was seated in a prone position, lying on their stomach, permitting them to withstand much greater g-forces in pitch.
-It also used a welded magnesium monocoque structure instead of riveted aluminum.
+The Northrop XP-79, USAAF project number MX-365, was a rocket and jet-powered flying wing fighter aircraft, designed by Northrop.
+The pilot operated the aircraft in a prone position, permitting much greater g-forces to be resisted by the pilot in pitch.
+The XP-79 also used a welded magnesium monocoque structure instead of riveted aluminum.

 Design and development

 In 1942, Jack Northrop conceived the XP-79 as a high-speed rocket-powered flying-wing fighter aircraft.
 In January 1943, a contract for two prototypes under the XP-79 designation was issued by the United States Army Air Forces (USAAF).

-It was planned to use a 2000 lbf thrust XCALR-2000A-1 "rotojet" rocket motor from Aerojet that used mono-ethylaniline fuel and red fuming nitric acid (RFNA) oxidiser.
+It was planned to use a 2000 lbf thrust XCALR-2000A-1 "rotojet" rocket motor from Aerojet that used mono-ethylaniline fuel and red fuming nitric acid (RFNA) oxidizer.
 However, the rocket motor, which used canted rockets to drive turbo-pumps was unsatisfactory and the aircraft was fitted with two Westinghouse 19B turbojets and re-designated XP-79B.

 The XP-79 was built using a welded magnesium alloy monocoque structure with a leading edge thickness of 0.75 in which thinned out to 0.125 in at the trailing edge.

 The pilot controlled the XP-79 through a tiller bar and intakes mounted at the wingtips supplied air for the unusual bellows-boosted split elevons which opened differentially to provide lateral (yaw) control, by increasing drag on one side of the aircraft, in addition to providing roll and pitch.
 The aircraft was also fitted with airbrakes outboard of them, also for yaw control.
 No rudders were used, and the vertical surfaces were simple fixed fins with no flight controls.